julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 description: "How to use data mapping to make your application more robust against unexpected third-party data schema changes."
 ---

-This blog post describes a solution to make your application more robust against unexpected changes in the schema of third-party data which your application is consuming.
+This blog post describes a solution to protect your application against unexpected changes in the schema of third-party data which your application is consuming.

 ## Table of Contents